 7. Drink Local at Big Sky Breweries

-Maybe it’s the clean mountain spring water or perhaps it’s the locally-grown barley, but whatever “it” is, small-batch craft beer is big business in Big Sky Montana.
-This tiny mountain town has two independent breweries, Lone Peak and Beehive Basin.
+Maybe it’s the clean mountain spring water or perhaps it’s the locally-grown barley, but whatever “it” is, small-batch craft beer is extra-phenomenal in Big Sky Montana.
+This tiny mountain town has one seriously delicious, independent brewery, Beehive Basin.

-Both breweries offer a mix of light and dark beers, and drinking them is one of the best, most refreshing things to do in Big Sky Montana after a tough hike or a day on the slopes.
-My personal favorite is a blend of Beehive Basin Working Guys Cream Ale and “The Big” Baltic Porter.
+Beehive offers a mix of light and dark beers, and drinking them is one of the best, most refreshing things to do in Big Sky Montana after a tough hike or a day on the slopes.
+My personal favorite is a blend of the Working Guys Cream Ale and “The Big” Baltic Porter.

 8. Big Sky Restaurants

-Much like its breweries, Big Sky takes its food scene pretty seriously.
+Much like beer, Big Sky takes its food scene pretty seriously.
 There are several excellent Big Sky restaurants, all set against the stunning backdrop of the mountains and serving up unique local specialties.

 We actually had some of the most memorable meals of our lives in just one long weekend at Big Sky restaurants!